Azure/AzureCacheForRedis/AzureRedisEvents.md

 ## Walking through a sample maintenance event

-1. App is connected to Redis and everything is working fine.
+1. App is connected to Redis and everything is functioning normally.
 2. Current Time: [16:21:39] -> `NodeMaintenanceScheduled` message is received, with a `StartTimeInUTC` of 16:35:57 (about 14 minutes from current time).
     * Note: the start time for this event is an approximation, because we will start getting ready for the update proactively and the node may become unavailable up to 3 minutes sooner.
 We recommend listening for `NodeMaintenanceStarting` and `NodeMaintenanceStart` for the highest level of accuracy (these are only likely to differ by a few seconds at most).
 3. Current Time: [16:34:26] -> `NodeMaintenanceStarting` message is received, and `StartTimeInUTC` is 16:34:46, about 20 seconds from the current time.
 4. Current Time: [16:34:46] -> `NodeMaintenanceStart` message is received, so we know the node maintenance is about to happen.
 We break the circuit and stop sending new operations to the Redis connection.
 (Note: the appropriate action for your application may be different.)
 5. Current Time: [16:34:47] -> The connection is closed by the Redis server.
 6. Current Time: [16:34:56] -> `NodeMaintenanceFailoverComplete` message is received.
 This tells us that the replica node has promoted itself to primary, so the other node can go offline for maintenance.
+Note that this message will only be fired if the primary is undergoing maintenance, as replica node maintenance does not result in failover.
 7. Current Time [16:34:56] -> The connection to the Redis server is restored.
 It is safe to send commands again to the connection and all commands will succeed.
 8. Current Time [16:37:48] -> `NodeMaintenanceEnded` message is received, with a `StartTimeInUTC` of 16:37:48.
 Nothing to do here if you are talking to the load balancer endpoint (port 6380 or 6379).
 For clustered servers, you can resume sending readonly workloads to the replica(s).